kevin4936/kevin-flink-connector-mqtt3/README.md

 The library for writing and reading data from MQTT Servers using Flink Streaming.

-This library comes from Spark SQL Streaming MQTT Data Source (https://github.com/apache/bahir/tree/master/sql-streaming-mqtt).
+This library comes from Spark SQL Streaming MQTT Data Source changed (https://github.com/apache/bahir/tree/master/sql-streaming-mqtt).

 ## Linking